CESNET/Nemea-Detectors/blacklistfilter/ipdetect/README.md

 # IP blacklistfilter

 This module is a part of the blacklistfilter suite.
-For information about other modules, see the main readme here (TODO).
+For information about other modules, see the main [README](../README.md)

 ## Goal